midas/action-hero/README.md

     Started GET "/" for 127.0.0.1 at 2013-09-08 12:38:26 -0500                                                                                                    │
       [Action Hero] No explicit DashboardController defined, using ImplicitController Processing by ImplicitController#show as HTML

+## Usage: Grape

+### Simplest Case

+Unlike the ActionHero::Rails::Controller module that must be included in each controller, the ActionHero::Grape::Endpoint is automatically included in the Grape::Endpoint when the action-hero gem is required.

+Define the action class.

+    # app/actions/api/v1/things/index.rb
+    module Api
+      module V1
+        module Things
+          class Index
+            include ActionHero::Grape::Action

+            def call
+              expose Thing.all
+            end
+          end
+        end
+      end
+    end

+Use the action class in an endpoint.

+    module SomeApplication
+      class ApiV1
+        class ThingsEndpoint < Grape::API

+          get do
+            ::Api::V1::Things::Index.new( self ).call
+          end

+        end
+      end
+    end

+### Endpoint Methods Available in Action Class

+The following methods forward from the the action class to the endpoint.

+* content_type
+* cookies
+* error!
+* headers
+* params
+* redirect
+* route
+* routes
+* status
+* version